 Parts of a Fixie Wheelset

-There is a lot of variety in the quality of fixie wheels, but they are all made of basically the same parts.
+There’s a lot of variety in the quality of fixie wheels, but they are all made up of the same components.
 They are:

 - Fixed Rear Hub: What sets fixie bikes apart is the fact that the rear cog is fixed to the wheel, hence the name.
 As a result, the pedals, drivetrain, and wheels all move as one.
-This means you won’t be able to coast while riding a fixie.
+This coupling between the wheels and the pedals means you’ll be unable to coast while riding a fixie.

 - Cog: Usually having 16 or 18 teeth, this is the ring that the bike chain runs through.
 A high-quality cog usually means a smoother ride.